-- late (such as at 11 months), then a minimum interval of 4 weeks should be observed before the booster dose - present for vaccination between one year and under 2 years of age should only have a single dose of PCV13 or PCV15 - do not have a reliable history of previous immunisation and are aged under 2 at the time of first presentation, should be assumed to be unimmunised and the routine programme should be followed (see above) - have received one or more doses of PCV10 vaccine in another country (or vaccine of a differing valency to the UK schedule) should be offered PCV13 or PCV15 vaccination in accordance with the UK PCV routine vaccination schedule (see above) with a minimum interval of 4 weeks between PCV13 or PCV15 vaccination and any preceding PCV10 dose.
-Where the infant is presented very late (such as at 11 months), then a minimum interval of 4 weeks should be observed between the PCV13 or PCV15 priming dose and booster dose. - There is little clinical benefit in offering PCV vaccination to unimmunised or partially immunised individuals aged over 2 years and above and therefore a dose of vaccine should not be given in such instances.
+- present late for vaccination, and before one year of age, should receive a primary dose of PCV13 or PCV15 before the age of one year, and a booster dose at one year of age, leaving a 4 week interval between the primary PCV13 or PCV15 dose and the booster.
+Where the infant is presented very late (such as at 11 months), then this interval may be reduced to enable the booster dose and all other routine vaccines at one year of age to be given on time - present for vaccination between one year and under 2 years of age should only have a single dose of PCV13 or PCV15 - do not have a reliable history of previous immunisation and are aged under 2 years at the time of first presentation, should be assumed to be unimmunised and the routine programme should be followed (see above) - have received one or more doses of PCV10 vaccine should be offered PCV13 or PCV15 vaccination in accordance with the UK PCV routine vaccination schedule (see above) with a minimum interval of 4 weeks between PCV13 or PCV15 vaccination and any preceding PCV10 dose.
+Where the infant is presented very late (such as at 11 months), then this interval may be reduced to enable the one year PCV booster to be given on time alongside all other routine immunisations at one year of age - Unless the individual is at increased risk of pneumococcal disease (see PCV risk groups PGD), there is little clinical benefit in offering PCV vaccination to unimmunised or partially immunised individuals aged over 2 years and above and therefore a dose of vaccine should not be given in such instances

-See flow chart for Vaccination of individual with uncertain or incomplete immunisation status
+See the algorithm for vaccination of individuals with uncertain or incomplete immunisation status

-Individuals who have received a bone marrow transplant after vaccination should be considered for a re-immunisation programme for all routine vaccinations and for COVID-19 (see Chapter 7 and Chapter 25 of the Green Book).
+Individuals who have received a bone marrow transplant after vaccination should be considered for a re-immunisation programme for all routine vaccinations and for COVID-19 (see Chapter 25 of the Green Book).
 This is not covered by this PGD and should be provided through a Patient Specific Direction (PSD).